 GNAA NextGen Committee's Mentorship Program

-As a part of GNAA’s mission to be a support resource to the Nashville Multifamily Industry, the NextGen Committee is excited to announce that we are launching the Mentorship Program in 2021.
+As a part of GNAA’s mission to be a support resource to the Nashville Multifamily Industry, the NextGen Committee launched the Mentorship Program in 2021.

 The goal of the program is to leverage the vast experience of our membership network to help develop, motivate and inspire the next generation of multifamily leaders.